 As our phones get smarter, and more of our communication happens digitally, we have come to expect that we can access any and all data directly from our phones.
 Collaborative learning spaces are terrific, but only if we can immediately access the productivity tools required to get the job done.
 So, what happens when a group of students arrives at a computer lab only to discover that all the computers are occupied?

-The expensive‚ "solution" to this problem is to buy enough software to install everywhere, and buy enough computers to make labs larger than they need to be, guaranteeing constant availability.
-But imagine if students could easily track down open computers and software availability‚ "anywhere on campus" right from their phones?
+The expensive "solution" to this problem is to buy enough software to install everywhere and buy enough computers to make labs larger than they need to be, guaranteeing constant availability.
+But imagine if students could easily track down open computers and see software availability anywhere on campus right from their phones?
 What if they could check operating hours and see a demand forecast for each lab, allowing them to avoid the availability problem altogether?

-KeyServer‚ a mobile-friendly Computer Lab Availability Maps, which can be embedded on any university webpage, are designed to provide all of this functionality, and more.
-Join co-presenters Jason Schackai from Sassafras Software and Gene Mayro from Temple University for this demonstration of the product, including a peek at Temple‚ a real-world implementation, and learn how you can provide students, faculty, and staff with easy, intuitive access lab availability information, including:
+KeyServer's mobile-friendly computer lab availability maps, which can be embedded on any university webpage, are designed to provide all of this functionality and more.
+Join co-presenters Jason Schackai from Sassafras Software and Gene Mayro from Temple University for a demonstration of the product, including a peek at Temple‚ a real-world implementation, and learn how you can provide students, faculty, and staff with easy, intuitive access lab availability information, including:

 Lab administrators can even use KeyServer's Lab Maps to monitor system health across campus, direct security, and review a heat map of the most used computers.
 At the end of the session, attendees will be provided a "sneak preview" of powerful new drawing tools for managing graphics, designing lab floor pans, and quickly laying out computer icons, all in the same place.